Understanding Childhood Depression: Signs and Support

 Medication, typically selective serotonin reuptake inhibitors (SSRIs), can be an important part of treatment for some children with depression, especially in moderate to severe cases.
 These medications can help correct imbalances in brain chemistry that contribute to depression symptoms.
 However, medication is often most effective when combined with therapy and should be closely monitored for efficacy and side effects.

 If you suspect your child is depressed, the first step is to talk to them in a supportive and non-judgmental way to understand their feelings.
-Following this, consulting a pediatrician or a child psychologist for a professional evaluation is crucial.
+Following this, consulting a paediatrician or a child psychologist for a professional evaluation is crucial.
 These professionals can assess your child’s mental health and recommend appropriate treatment options, including referrals to specialists if needed.